timOTdev/0019_es6_for_everyone/notes.md

 # Module #5 Destructuring
 ## Destructuring Objects
 - Destructuring allows us to extract data from objects, arrays, maps, and sets into their own variables
-- Many time we just extract properties from the top level element
+- Many time we just extract properties from the top level element which is inefficient
 ```js
 const person = {
     first: 'Wes',